lukefrogger/bc-react-starter/docs/change-menu.md

 ```

 `to="/new-page"` should be the url of your new page
-`onClick={dialog.hide}` closes the pop-up navigaton box (otherwise it will stay open after the navigation has completed)
+`onClick={dialog.hide}` closes the pop-up navigation box (otherwise it will stay open after the navigation has completed)
 `{t('header.new_page', 'New Page')}` This is the translation string for the navigation item, don't forget to add in the matching entry in the `src/i18n` files for each language you support.

 ### Change the Desktop menu.